-Calculations should be organized in a logical fashion and they should be clearly labeled.
+Calculations should be on a separate page, organized in a logical fashion, and clearly labeled.
 For each type of specific calculation you must show at least one sample calculation using your data.
 Make sure that appropriate units are also included in the calculations.